dantegates/dantegates.github.io/_posts/2019-06-14-deep-learning-for-tabular-data-2---debunking-the-myth-of-the-black-box.md

 implies $x_{i}$ is in some sense more important than
 $x_{j}$ (given certain assumptions, eg. feature scaling).

-For example, using a trained logistic regression model on the same statcast data to rank pitchers we find a list topped by the 2018 Cy Young Winners [Blake Snell](https://www.mlb.com/news/blake-snell-wins-al-cy-young-award-c300735402) and [Jacob deGrom](https://www.si.com/mlb/2018/08/29/jacob-degrom-max-scherzer-aaron-nola-nl-cy-young-award) along with Cy Young Candidate (and Philadelphia Phillie!)
+For example, using a trained logistic regression model on the same Statcast data to rank pitchers we find a list topped by the 2018 Cy Young Winners [Blake Snell](https://www.mlb.com/news/blake-snell-wins-al-cy-young-award-c300735402) and [Jacob deGrom](https://www.si.com/mlb/2018/08/29/jacob-degrom-max-scherzer-aaron-nola-nl-cy-young-award) along with Cy Young Candidate (and Philadelphia Phillie!)
 Arron Nola, 2018 world series pitcher David Price and other elite pitchers of 2018.